rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - project will be fully populated
 - 404: The requested project was not found or the user did not have permission to access it
   - project will be undefined
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - project will be undefined

 ### Project Delete: `DELETE` `/api/v1/project/[project_id]`

-Deletes the specified project.
+Soft Deletes the specified project.
+After 30 days of being soft deleted, the project and any image stored with the project will be deleted.
 This can only be performed by the project owner.
+A restoration will need to be done manually for right now.

 #### Request